kool-dev/kool/docs/3-Docker-Images/1-Introduction.md

 - Alpine base images to remain small and up-to-date
 - Configured with sane defaults - for development as well as production
 - Environment variables to easily update the most common settings
-- Battle-tested - Firework has been using these images in production for quite a long time now!
+- Battle-tested - a growing community has been using these images in production for quite a long time now!

 ## Kool-Optimized Docker Images